Chunyu-Lin-bjtu/autoware-wiki/Syn-Quencer-E-Docker.md

 This page guides you to install and run Autoware on the Syn Quacer E using Docker.

+1. Debian Setup
 1. Docker Setup
 1. Autoware Docker Setup

+## Debian Setup

+You first install Debian according to [SynQuacer(TM) E-Series Assembly Instructions](http://www.socionext.com/en/download/catalog/MN04-00002-2E.pdf).

 ## Docker Setup

-You first need to build the Docker environment.
+You need to build the Docker environment.
 If the following installation process does not work for you, please check [Docker's installation website](https://docs.docker.com/install/linux/docker-ce/debian/).

 ### Old Docker Cleanup

 ```
 $ sudo apt-get remove docker docker-engine docker.io
 ```